CIBC-Internal/python/Doc/library/re.rst

 .. method:: regex.search(string[, pos[, endpos]])

-   Scan through *string* looking for a location where this regular expression produces a match, and return a corresponding :ref:`match object
+   Scan through *string* looking for the first location where this regular expression produces a match, and return a corresponding :ref:`match object
    <match-objects>`.
 Return ``None`` if no position in the string matches the
    pattern; note that this is different from finding a zero-length match at some point in the string.